GaloisInc/BESSPIN-GFE/README.md

 4. In a new terminal, run gdb with `riscv32-unknown-elf-gdb $GFE_REPO/FreeRTOS-RISCV/Demo/p1-besspin/main.elf`.
 5. Once gdb is open, type `target remote localhost:3333` to connect to OpenOCD.
 OpenOCD should give a message that it has accepted a gdb connection.
 Load the FreeRTOS elf file onto the processor with `load`.
 To run, type `c` or `continue`.
+6. When you've finished running FreeRTOS, make sure to reset the SoC before running other tests or programs.

 ### Simulation ###